Kumari (goddess): Life of the Royal Kumari

 Once the chosen girl completes the Tantric purification rites and crosses from the temple on a white cloth to the Kumari Ghar to assume her throne, her life takes on an entirely new character.
 She will leave her palace only on ceremonial occasions.
 Her family will visit her rarely, and then only in a formal capacity.
 Her playmates will be drawn from a narrow pool of Newari children from her caste, usually the children of her caretakers.
-She will always be dressed in red and gold, wear her hair in a topknot and have the agni chakshu, or "fire eye", painted on her forehead as a symbol of her special powers of perception.
+She will always be dressed in red and gold, wear her hair in a topknot, and have the agni chakshu, or "fire eye", painted on her forehead as a symbol of her special powers of perception.

-The Royal Kumari's new life is vastly different from the one to which she has been accustomed in her short life.
+The Royal Kumari's new life is vastly different from the one to which she has been accustomed to.
 Whilst her life is now free of material troubles, she has ceremonial duties to carry out.
 Although she is not ordered about, she is expected to behave as befits a goddess.
 She has shown the correct qualities during the selection process, and her continued serenity is of paramount importance; an ill-tempered goddess is believed to portend bad tidings for those petitioning her.

 The Kumari's walk across the Durbar Square is the last time her feet will touch the ground until such time as the goddess departs from her body.
 From now on, when she ventures outside of her palace, she will be carried or transported in her golden palanquin.
 Her feet, like all of her, are now sacred.
 Petitioners will touch them, hoping to receive respite from troubles and illnesses.
 The king himself will kiss them each year when he comes to seek her blessing.
 She will never wear shoes; if her feet are covered at all, they will be covered with red stockings.

 The power of the Kumari is perceived to be so strong that even a glimpse of her is believed to bring good fortune.
 Crowds of people wait below the Kumari's window in the Kumari Chowk, or courtyard, of her palace, hoping that she will pass by the latticed windows on the third floor and glance down at them.
 Even though her irregular appearances last only a few seconds, the atmosphere in the courtyard is charged with devotion and awe when they do occur.

 The more fortunate, or better connected, petitioners visit the Kumari in her chambers, where she sits upon a gilded lion throne.
 Many of those visiting her are people suffering from blood or menstrual disorders since the Kumari is believed to have special power over such illnesses.
 She is also visited by bureaucrats and other government officials.
 Petitioners customarily bring gifts and food offerings to the Kumari, who receives them in silence.
 Upon arrival, she offers them her feet to touch or kiss as an act of devotion.
 During these audiences, the Kumari is closely watched, and her actions interpreted as a prediction of the petitioners' lives, as follows: